 Power impairs the neural process of mirroring which leads to hubris & lack of empathy.

 Power Causes Brain Damage explains how leaders lose mental capacities — most notably the capacity for reading other people.
-The article is by Jerry Useem from The Atlantic.
+The article is by Jerry Useem from [the July / August, 2017 issue of] The Atlantic.
 Here are some excerpts from the article.

 If power were a prescription drug, it would come with a long list of known side effects.
 It can intoxicate.
 It can corrupt.
 But can it cause brain damage?

 The historian Henry Adams was being metaphorical, not medical, when he described power as “a sort of tumor that ends by killing the victim’s sympathies.”
 But that’s not far from where Dacher Keltner, a psychology professor at UC Berkeley, ended up after years of lab and field experiments.
 Subjects under the influence of power, he found in studies spanning two decades, acted as if they had suffered a traumatic brain injury — becoming more impulsive, less risk-aware, and, crucially, less adept at seeing things from other people’s point of view.